Which wool blankets are the softest and warmest

 Gotland wool blankets are warm and cosy.

-With wool looks can be deceiving.
-Thicker is not necessarily warmer.
-Our merino blankets are the thinnest and most lightweight we have, but they are incredibly warm.
-This is because merino fibres are long crimped and wavy and have air pockets.
-This traps air helping to you warm and cosy.
-Merino lambswool throws, considering their weight, are really warm and cosy.
+This is because merino fibres are long, crimped, and wavy and have air pockets.
+These pockets trap air, helping to keep you warm and cosy.
+Merino lambswool throws, considering their weight, are warm and cosy.
 Merino blankets are perfect for autumn or summer.

 Recycled wool blankets retain all the benefits of our other wool blankets and throws.
 These will keep you just as warm as the others.